 - Land cress

 Growing vegetables at home has never been so easy!
-You now have the tools to start up your own vegetable plot right in your own backyard.
-Regardless of where you live, you can create your own greenhouse to help mitigate any negative factors.
-Start today and have veggies in your fridge before you know it.
+You now have the tools to start up your own vegetable plot.
+Whether you go for an indoor garden, a raised garden bed outside or buy yourself a small greenhouse, you won’t regret it.
+So start today and have veggies in your fridge before you know it.